Black In Neuro: Impact and legacy

-BlackInNeuro Week was supported by over 60 individuals and institutional donors.
+Black In Neuro Week was supported by over 60 individuals and institutional donors.
 It was covered by USA Today, Forbes, Raleigh News & Observer, Science News, and CBC News.
 In 2020 the journal Science, named the #BlackinX movements as a finalist for 2020 Breakthrough of the Year.

-Black in Neuro arranged conferences and seminar series as well as a mentorship programme.
+Black In Neuro arranged conferences and seminar series as well as a mentorship programme.
+The group continues to host Black In Neuro Week each Summer and has expanded from virtual-only events to also host in-person events throughout the year.